 The stability of the run was checked in order to exclude possible non-particle events induced by detector electronics.
-These events are identified by a specific method [31] looking for anomalous values in a set of defined variables.
+These events are identified by a specific method looking for anomalous values in a set of defined variables.
 A correction is made for the electronics dead time (17%, which is a typical value in normal runs).
-Finally, the simulated and measured distributions of an extensive set of variables, like zenith angle, number of hit optical modules, and hit times, were compared in the search of possible anomalies.
+Finally, the simulated and measured distributions of an extensive set of variables, like zenith angle, number of hit optical modules, and hit times, were compared in the search for possible anomalies.
 In all the cases the agreement was within the systematic errors estimated above.

-Results.- Once the optimum search bin size of 5.8° around the source was determined, we unblinded the 1.5 s data around the burst looking for events satisfying the analysis requirements.
+Results.- Once the optimum search bin size of $5.8^{\circ}$ around the source was determined, we unblinded the 1.5 s data around the burst looking for events satisfying the analysis requirements.
 No event was observed in the onsource, on-time window.
-Then, we determined the upper limits [32] of the normalization constant A{90} at a CL of 90% assuming a power-law energy spectrum, with a cut-off at 10^5 TeV.
+Then we determined the upper limits [28] of the normalization constant $A{90}$ at a CL of 90% assuming a power-law energy spectrum, with a cut-off at 10 TeV.
 These limits are shown in figure 3 together with the sensitivity of the detector.
+The effect of the attenuation of the gamma flux by the cosmic microwave background and the Galactic interstellar radiation field has been also taken into account and has been calculated from the results of Ref.
+[29].